stratisproject/Documentation/source/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 Consensus Manager
 ------------------

 Once a connection has been made to other peers on the network, the peers send block headers to the consensus manager.
-It is the *chained header behaviour* which consumes the messages sent by these peers.
+It is the *chained header behavior* which consumes the messages sent by these peers.
 When new block headers are received, the consensus manager contacts the chained header tree and informs it that it has new headers.
 The chained header tree analyzes whether the blocks are interesting and reports back to the consensus manager if they are.
 The consensus manager's response to this is to download the full blocks for the headers.
 The block puller is invoked to download the blocks.

 The consensus manager uses the validators to perform validation on the blocks which it receives.